w3c/wcag3/guidelines/groups/interactive-components/expected-behavior/consistent-interactions.md

 - within the component, :term[interactive elements] with the same function have consistent labels, and
 - standard user interface designs for the platform are used when applicable.

-Information that needs to be included publically:
+Information that needs to be included publicly:

 - Title, role or organization making the assertion (if different from the conformance claim).
 - Date of when the review was completed.